-- judicial review in India, in relation to the superiority of Parliament in the UK and the virtually unlimited scope of judicial review by the US Supreme Court;
+- Judicial review in India, in relation to the superiority of Parliament in the UK and the virtually unlimited scope of judicial review enjoyed by the US Supreme Court.

-- `due process of law' and its applicability in India;
+- The 'due process of law' and its applicability in India.

-- The Supreme Court's creativity in interpreting the Constitution but the continuing absence of clear constitutional principles despite this.
+- The Supreme Court's creativity in interpreting the Constitution but the continuing absence of clear constitutional principles despite this recent trend.

 - The Court's role as the protector of fundamental rights.